MystenLabs/sui/crates/sui-framework/docs/display.md

 ## Resource `Display`

-The Display object.
-Defines the way an object should be displayed.
+The Display<T> object.
+Defines the way a T instance should be displayed.
 Display object can only be created and modified with a PublisherCap, making sure that the rules are set by the owner of the type.